DenisKudr/dbt_light/README.md

 *Timestamp* will detect changes by comparing `updated_at_field` timestamp which indicates if a row has changed in source system.
 It gives better performance but should be used only if timestamp is reliable.
 If changes were made but `updated_at_field` didn't change, new version won't be created or if timestamp changed but no actual changes were made, new version will be created anyway.

 *Check* strategy detects changes by comparing hash sums of data columns.
 By default, all data columns are used but you can specify columns in `data_fields` or set `ignored_data_fields` to exclude some of them.
-Hash sum will be stored in column with the name *hash_diff* but you can change the name with `hash_diff_field`. `dbt_light` uses md5 to calculate hash sum but you can calculate it in advance using your own method and if `hash_diff_field` is in input table it will be used instead of calculating a new one.
+Hash sum will be stored in column with the name *hash_diff* but you can change the name with `hash_diff_field`. `dbt-light` uses md5 to calculate hash sum but you can calculate it in advance using your own method and if `hash_diff_field` is in input table it will be used instead of calculating a new one.

 There can be no data columns at all.
 If you're modeling many-to-many relationship you may find it useful to create snapshot to see when relationship started and ended (when row was deleted from source).
 In this case `hash_diff_field` will not be created.